 Yom Kippur is a time for repentance and atonement.
 While it is a time to reflect on your actions over the course of the year, and wherever else your mind and prayers take you, it can also be a time to think about food.
 Yom Kippur is an appropriate time to consider the food that you eat, its effect on your health and the environment, while you endure the temporary absence of food.
 While on the path of your reflection of food, it is also a time to consider the opposing cycles of fasting and feasting, the meaning that each of them have in your life, and why these are important to consider during a chag (holiday) such as Yom Kippur.

 Take Initiative to Alleviate Hunger.
 Yom Kippur is also a time to consider hunger, hunger relief, and helping those in need.
-Don’t wait for someone else to do it, be the one to take initiative and set up a food drive for your synagogue, during the high holidays.
+Don’t wait for someone else to do it, be the one to take initiative and set up a food or fund drive for your synagogue, during the high holidays.
 Another great way to consider hunger during this holiday is to take the money that you normally would have spent on food for you and your family that day, and use it to donate to a community who is in need of food.

 Repent Productively.
 Make the most of your day to repent.
 Spend the time that you are not in shul on Yom Kippur doing what makes the day most meaningful for you and gives you a platform to expand your thoughts.
 Rather than dreading the fast, try to embrace the fast, your discomfort, and what it represents.